fippo/warp-snap-sped/draft-hancke-webrtc-sped.md

 Until the DTLS handshake has finished, the ICE agent includes the META-DTLS-IN-STUN-ACKNOWLEDGEMENT and META-DTLS-IN-STUN attributes in binding requests and responses as described below.

+As a "closing handshake" signaling that this protocol (and the embedded DTLS handshake) has finished, the ICE agent

+* stops including the META-DTLS-IN-STUN attribute in STUN messages it sends when receiving a STUN messages that includes an empty META-DTLS-IN-STUN attribute and a META-DTLS-IN-STUN-ACKNOWLEDGMENT attribute.
+* stops including the META-DTLS-IN-STUN-ACKNOWLEDGEMENT attribute in STUN messages it sends when receiving a STUN message that includes a
+META-DTLS-IN-STUN-ACKNOWLEDGEMENT attribute but no META-DTLS-IN-STUN attribute.

 An ICE agent receiving a STUN binding request or response that contains neither a META-DTLS-IN-STUN-ACKNOWLEDGEMENT nor a META-DTLS-IN-STUN attribute determines that the peer does not support the protocol defined in this specification and stops including of these attributes.

-The ICE agent stops including the META-DTLS-IN-STUN-ACKNOWLEDGEMENT in messages it sends when receiving a STUN message that includes a
-META-DTLS-IN-STUN-ACKNOWLEDGEMENT attribute but no META-DTLS-IN-STUN attribute which signals that the remote STUN agent has completed the DTLS handshake and this protocol concluded.

 ### Receipt acknowledgements
 An ICE agent maintains two lists related to DTLS packet delivery: